iz0926/CloneBot/README.md

 Next, the generated token sequence is decoded back into text using the tokenizer.
 The chatbot can then output this text as its response.
 Once fine-tuning is complete, the model can be used to generate responses in a chatbot application.
 The trained model can understand and generate text with emojis.

-# Integrate with Facebook App
+# Integrate with Facebook Messenger